-'They find that their friends are avoiding them or ignoring them...'
+- (d) Infer one reason for the following, based on information in paragraph 3. - 'They find that their friends are avoiding them or ignoring them...' - Ans.

-Ans.
 A reason for this could be because he/she could be experiencing some personal problem which one does not know about.

-- (e) Complete the following analogy correctly with a word or phrase from paragraph 2. hardship : suffering ; : self-doubt - Ans. rejection - (f) Give one way to discover why a friend is avoiding you. - (i) By asking others for the reason - (ii) By worrying and thinking about it - (iii) By discussing it with other friends - (iv) By talking to the friend directly - Ans. (iv) By talking to the friend directly - (g) We know a friendship is not worth pursuing when - (i) a friend does not make a move towards reconciliation. - (ii) a particular friend repeatedly snubs us. - (iii) our friend makes us feel sad and depressed. - (iv) we find a better and more understanding friend. - Ans. (iii) our friend makes us feel sad and depressed. - (h) Mention any two ways one should feel/think when a friendship ends. - Ans. (i) One should not feel despondent. - (ii) One should still believe in the value of friendship. - (i) Supply one point to justify the following.'Human relationships are like a mirror..' - Ans.
-This was because others may be having the same thoughts as we are having. - (j) Substitute 'treasure' with a word similar in meaning in the following sentence from the passage:

-'...those who remain will treasure you as a friend.'
+- (e) Complete the following analogy correctly with a word or phrase from paragraph 2. hardship: suffering:: :: self-doubt - Ans. rejection - (f) Give one way to discover why a friend is avoiding you. - (i) By asking others for the reason - (ii) By worrying and thinking about it - (iii) By discussing it with other friends - (iv) By talking to the friend directly - Ans. (iv) By talking to the friend directly - (g) We know a friendship is not worth pursuing when - (i) a friend does not make a move towards reconciliation. - (ii) a particular friend repeatedly snubs us. - (iii) our friend makes us feel sad and depressed. - (iv) we find a better and more understanding friend. - Ans. (iii) our friend makes us feel sad and depressed. - (h) Mention any two ways one should feel/think when a friendship ends. - Ans.
+One should not feel despondent and still believe in the value of friendship. - (i) Supply one point to justify the following.
+'Human relationships are like a mirror...' - Ans.
+This was because others may be having the same thoughts as we are having. - (j) Substitute 'treasure' with a word similar in meaning in the following sentence from the passage: - '...those who remain will treasure you as a friend?